Faculty and Staff

 Olin Hall 148

 Nicole Schumann is a recent graduate of Humboldt University in Berlin.
 She holds a joint degree in English and Sports Science, and speaks not only German and English, but also French.
-Nicole has previous US experience, as she was an exchange student in Delaware during her 10th grade year of high school.
-Prior to her arrival in Walla Walla, she worked as both a swimming instructor for children at the Berlin Metropolitan School, and a swimming teacher for the German military.
+Nicole has previous U.S. experience as an exchange student in Delaware during her 10th grade year of high school.
+Prior to her arrival in Walla Walla, she worked as both a swimming instructor for children at the Berlin Metropolitan School and a swimming teacher for the German military.